OpenStudio Measure Writer's Reference Guide

 Info (runner.registerInfo)

-Info messages just that, informative in nature.
+Info messages are informative in nature.
 Generally used for passing status or non-failure events to the user, info messages do not cause the measure to fail or stop running.
-In the "Add Continuous Insulation to Walls" measure example, a successful application of the measure would affect a number of surfaces in the model; the number of surfaces affected could be communicated to the user via an info message.
+In the "Add Continuous Insulation to Walls" measure example, a successful application of the measure would affect several surfaces in the model; the number of surfaces affected could be communicated to the user via an info message.

 runner.registerInfo("Added insulation to #{num_surfaces} surfaces.")